Whitefield in East Bengaluru has long evolved from a quiet suburb into one of the city’s

 Whitefield’s Steady Price Growth Over the Decade

-Over the past decade, property values in Whitefield have shown consistent
+Over the past decade, property values in Whitefield have shown

-, supported by continuous infrastructure development, strong employment
+appreciation, supported by continuous infrastructure development, strong employment

 growth from the IT corridor, and the connectivity boost brought by the Namma Metro